-The New York credit is not allowed against the metropolitan transportation business tax surcharge (MTA surcharge) under Articles 9, 9-A, 32, or 33.
+The credit is not allowed against the metropolitan transportation business tax surcharge (MTA surcharge) under Articles 9, 9-A, 32, or 33.

-The New York credit is not refundable.
+The credit is not refundable.
 However, any amount of the credit not used in the current tax year may be carried over for an unlimited number of years.

-Furthermore, unlike the IRC, the New York Tax Law allows a deduction for the portion of the wages and salaries that qualifies for the state credit (i.e., the taxpayer receives both a deduction and a credit for the wages).
+Furthermore, unlike the IRC, the New York State Tax Law allows a deduction for the portion of the wages and salaries that qualifies for the New York credit (that is, the taxpayer receives both a deduction and a credit for the wages).